David Sedaris: Collections and mainstream success

 In December 2008, Sedaris received an honorary doctorate from Binghamton University.

 In April 2010, BBC Radio 4 aired Meet David Sedaris, a four-part series of essays, which Sedaris read before a live audience.
 A second series of six programs began airing on BBC Radio 4 Extra in June 2011, with a third series beginning in September 2012.
-In July 2017, the sixth series was aired on BBC Radio 4 Extra.
+In July 2017, the sixth series was aired and by 2025 the series had reached its 10th season on Radio 4.

 In 2010, he released a collection of stories, Squirrel Seeks Chipmunk: A Modest Bestiary.
 Sedaris released a collection of essays, Let's Explore Diabetes with Owls, in 2013 and, in 2017, published a collection of his 1977–2002 diaries, Theft By Finding.
 Also in 2013, the film adaptation of an essay from Naked was released as a feature-length movie, C.O.G.

 In July 2011, Sedaris's essay "Chicken Toenails, Anyone", published in The Guardian, garnered some criticism over concerns that it was insensitive towards China and Chinese culture.

 A frequent guest of late-night US talk show host Craig Ferguson, in April 2012, Sedaris joined Ferguson and the cast of CBS's The Late, Late Show in Scotland for a theme week filmed in and around Cumbernauld and in Edinburgh.
 The five weeknight episodes aired in May 2012.

 Sedaris's ninth book, Let's Explore Diabetes with Owls, was released in April 2013.

 In 2014, he participated in Do I Sound Gay?, a documentary film by David Thorpe about stereotypes of gay men's speech patterns.

 He appeared along with his sister Amy as special guest judges on season 8, episode 8, of RuPaul's Drag Race.
 He also appeared as a guest in the Adult Swim television series FishCenter Live.

 Sedaris guest starred on the Netflix animated comedy-drama series BoJack Horseman as the mother of Princess Carolyn, voiced by Amy Sedaris.

 In 2019, Sedaris was elected to the American Academy of Arts and Letters.
+A greatest-hits compilation of his essays and short fiction entitled The Best of Me was released in November 2020.

-In 2022, he published Happy Go Lucky, where he reflected on his relationship with his recently deceased father.
+In 2022, he published Happy Go Lucky, in which he reflected on his relationship with his recently deceased father.

+In 2025, Sedaris was awarded an Honorary Doctor of Literature by the University of Chichester.